Karanini/42-philosophers/README.md

 A [video of Oceano](https://www.youtube.com/watch?v=zOpzGHwJ3MU) where he codes the simulation (do NOT watch if you want to give it a try yourself first)

+Your favorite AI LLM, but works even better with a real human!!
+Trust me, you will remember better what you've learned if you talked to somebody than to some AI

 Do not hesitate to contact me if you have any questions on this project :)

 ## 🛠️ Building